 Moving to college and into the dorms can be a stressful experience, but it can be much less stressful and much more fun if you’re prepared – you want to do as much as possible ahead of move-in day to alleviate stress.
-Laney (a senior at OU), Lauren (a senior at OSU), and I put together these tips to help you be as prepared and stress-free as possible as you’re moving to college.
+Two of my daughters and I put together these tips to help you be as prepared and stress-free as possible as you’re moving to college.

 Keep in mind that it’s normal to have mixed emotions – everyone does!
 You are moving into your home-away-from-home for the next year and moving away from the familiar to the largely unknown.